 Social justice organization dedicated to training future leftist political leaders

-The “State Political Leaders Fellowship,” a9-month, part-time program that recruits, educates, and guides aspiring political candidates in target states that include Pennsylvania, Colorado, Ohio, Arizona, and Michigan.
-CPL trains between 40 and 60 such Fellows per year, teaching them such skills as public speaking, fundraising, and balancing personal affairs with the demands of a political career.
+The “State Political Leaders Fellowship” was a nine-month program that annually recruited 40 to 60 aspiring political candidates in target states like Pennsylvania, Colorado, Ohio, Arizona, and Michigan.
+The Center trained these individuals in skills such as public speaking, fundraising, and balancing personal affairs with the demands of a political career.

-CPL’s “Action Network” program aims to connect “emerging and established leaders to create a community of progressive political leaders,” and to mobilize volunteers who can direct voter outreach programs.
-On September 21, 2006, the Action Network joined with a number of leftist groups to organize house party trainings across the United States, in an effort to “learn how we can work together to win in the short term while building an infrastructure for long-term success.”
-Trainees watched instructional videos and then took part in interactive role-playing where they practiced how to recruit volunteers and communicate with potential voters.
+The“Action Network Program” aimed to connect “emerging and established leaders to create a community of progressive political leaders,” and to mobilize volunteers who could direct voter-outreach programs.
+In September 2006, the Action Network Program collaborated with a number of leftist groups to organize house-party training sessions in CPL members' homes across the United States, in an effort to “buil[d] an infrastructure for long-term success.”
+Trainees watched instructional videos and then took part in interactive role-play activities where they practiced how to recruit new volunteers and communicate with potential voters.
 Organizations involved in this initiative included America Votes, Campus Progress, Code Pink for Peace, MoveOn.org, Progressive Democrats of America, the Sierra Club, and TrueMajority Action.